Search by Keyword

 Cover Art

 The simple British album cover for this collection and the American version couldn’t have been more different.
-The only similarity between the two was the cover photo, which was taken by Robert Freeman at Twickenham Film Studios.
-His intention was to have the group hold out their arms to spell out the word “help” in semaphore letters.
+The only commonality between the two was the Beatles' cover photo, which was taken by Robert Freeman at Twickenham Film Studios in London.
+His main intention was to have the group hold out their arms to spell out the word “help” in semaphore letters.
 He gave up on this idea when it looked too awkward and told them to hold their arms in more natural poses.
 The result on the British album ended up spelling out the word “nujv” but, since Capitol decided to reposition Ringo to second from the left, it spelled out the word “nvuj” on the American album.
 Capitol also decided to reproduce this color photo in black and white for some reason.

 The back cover, as with most soundtrack albums of the time, focuses on the film's major credentials, such as the main actors (other than The Beatles), the producer and director, who wrote the screenplay and who did the musical score.
 United Artists may not have been able to release the album but they graciously got a major plug on the back of the album jacket.